MeghanMM54/reference-website/README.md

 4. Proper syntax for HTML tags

 HTML uses angle brackets to indicate marked-up text.
-To start an element, an open tag is used, written as the tag name surrounded by two angle brackets, such as: <p>.
-The close tag is similar, but has a forward slash before the tag name, such as </p>.
+To start an element, an open tag is used, written as the tag name surrounded by two angle brackets, such as: p.
+The close tag is similar, but has a forward slash before the tag name, such as /p.
 The open and close tag as well as any text between them (called the element content), is colectively called an element.

 5. Explain or demonstrate commonly used html tags/elements: